ahmedcodein/word_guesser/README.md

 B- Game Status:

 This section is dynamic.
 It changes according to the player choices.
 It contains a container showing the correct letters are adding if they player is guessing the correct letter.
-It contain another container for the wrong letters.
-Finally, it contains a counter that count the number of chances left for the player after every choice.
+It contains another container for the wrong letters.
+Finally, it posses a counter that count the number of chances left for the player after every choice.

 C- Game Message:

-This section is concerned with the provision of user feedback.
+This section is concerned with the provisioning of game feedback.
 It helps the player to know if the guessed letter is wrong or correct, if the letter is guessed already or the entered character is not valid.
-It also informs the user if the game status is won or lost.
+It also informs the player if the game status is won or lost.
 See the screenshot for multiple scenarios.

 The game here is in easy level.
 The player has 3 chances to guess a three-letter word.